-- i) Design features of the heritage property, including buildings and surrounding lands should be maintained and enhanced with repair being preferable to replacement. - ii) Any potential change to a heritage property should be based upon a clear understanding of the specific problem or issue prompting the change. - iii) Proposed changes should be based on conservative or minimalist approaches that avoid the removal or loss of too much material, cleaning too vigorously or making buildings look inappropriately "historical". - iv) There will be a presumption in favour of keeping the distinguishing heritage characteristics of a heritage property intact.
-The loss or removal of historical building materials, architectural detailing and landscaping will be considered as the least appropriate form of alterations, and shall be avoided. - v) Alterations and changes that have occurred in the past may be of heritage value in their own right and add to the cumulative history and architectural value of a property and should be conserved. - vi) In considering alterations that involve the repair, replacement or restoration of missing heritage features, work shall be guided by historical, physical, graphic or documentary evidence.
-Guesswork, conjecture and speculation should be avoided and the use of new materials should match the existing composition, texture, size and level of craftwork as closely as possible. - vii) Cleaning the surfaces of heritage buildings should be undertaken using the least intrusive method as possible and avoiding any abrasive blasting techniques (e.g. sandblasting), high pressure water washing, and strong chemical cleaning. - viii) Contemporary design of alterations may be permitted where they: - do not harm, damage or remove valued heritage property, features and other distinguishing historical, architectural, streetscape or cultural features, and - are of size, location and material that is compatible with the character of the property, building, landscape or streetscape. - ix) Construction comprising new freestanding building masses within the heritage conservation district should fit with the prevailing character of adjacent properties, landscaping and existing grades and be compatible in design, size, location, height, setback, orientation to the street, materials, roof type, and fenestration. - x) Historical landscaping elements such as parks, open space, and streetscape vegetation shall be respected as an integral part of the Heritage Conservation District's character and will be conserved. - xi) The removal of structures from or relocating heritage structures into the Brooklyn and College Hill Heritage Conservation District shall be avoided.
+- i) Design features of the heritage property, including buildings and surrounding lands should be retained and enhanced, with repair being preferable to replacement. - ii) Any potential change to a heritage property should be based upon a clear understanding of the specific problem or issue prompting the change. - iii) Proposed changes should be based on conservative or minimalist approaches that avoid the removal or loss of too much material, cleaning too vigorously or making buildings look inappropriately "historical". - iv) There will be a presumption in favour of keeping the distinguishing heritage characteristics of a heritage property intact.
+The significant loss or removal of historical building materials, architectural detailing and landscaping will be considered as the least appropriate form of alterations, and shall be avoided. - v) Alterations and changes that have occurred in the past may be of heritage value in their own right and add to the cumulative history and architectural value of a property and should be conserved. - vi) In considering alterations that involve the repair, replacement or restoration of missing heritage features, work shall be guided by historical, physical, graphic or documentary evidence.
+Guesswork, conjecture and speculation should be avoided and the use of new materials should be compatible with the existing composition, texture, size and level of craftwork as much as possible. - vii) Cleaning the surfaces of heritage buildings should be undertaken using the least intrusive method as possible and avoiding any abrasive blasting techniques (e.g. sandblasting), high pressure water washing, and strong chemical cleaning.
+Current best conservation practices will help inform decisions regarding cleaning. - viii) New design of alterations may be permitted where they: - do not harm, damage or remove valued heritage property, features and other distinguishing historical, architectural, streetscape or cultural features, and - are of size, location and material that is compatible with the character of the property, building, landscape or streetscape. - are compatible with, distinguishable from, and subordinate to the original. - ix) Construction comprising new freestanding building masses within the heritage conservation district should fit with the prevailing character of adjacent properties, landscaping and existing grades and be compatible in design, size, location, height, setback, orientation to the street, materials, roof type, and fenestration. - x) Historic landscaping elements such as parkland, open space, and streetscape vegetation shall be respected as an integral part of the Heritage Conservation District's character and shall be conserved.

+xi) The removal of structures from or relocating heritage structures into the Brooklyn and College Hill Heritage Conservation District shall be avoided.